lynnfaraday/aresmush.com/_root/tutorials/code/reload.md

 ### Killing the Manager

 The Manage plugin is the one that provides all the code necessary to load other code.
 Be extra cautious when making code changes to the Manage plugin.
 If anything goes haywire when loading it, you'll find yourself without a Manage plugin ... which means you won't be able to load any other code!
 The only way to recover from that is to [shutdown](/tutorials/manage/shutdown) and restart the game.

-## Further Reading

-In case you're interested in some more nitty-gritty examples of how code reloading can go awry, check out this [great article](http://blog.rkh.im/code-reloading) by Konstantin Haase.